 Saturday, February 18, 2017

-Join WSSC for the 25th anniversary of Discover Engineering Family Day!
-This event aims to introduce 4- 12th-grade students and their families to the wonders of engineering and the importance of technological literacy.
+Discover Engineering Family Day aims to introduce 4- 12th-grade students and their families to the wonders of engineering and the importance of technological literacy.

 Thursday, February 23, 2017

 Perfect for any girl who is interested in learning about the world of water and engineering!
-WSSC will host 50 girls engaging them in hands-on activities about water, engineering, and WSSC.
+WSSC hosts 50 local girls engaging them in hands-on activities about water, engineering, and WSSC.

 In 1951, National Society of Professional Engineers founded National Engineers Week or EWeek, to ensure a diverse and well-educated future engineering workforce by increasing understanding of and interest in engineering and technology careers.
 EWeek raises public awareness of engineers' positive contributions and real-life solutions.
 It also promotes recognition of the importance of a technical education and a high level of math, science, and technology literacy, and motivates youth, to pursue engineering careers.